Dwight Peck's personal Web site

 That's our destination, the unnamed snowy lump in the middle at 1515m, seen three weeks later from Mont Sâla, with Mont Pelé in the background.
 We're coming up from the left today.

-This time, we're trying to claw our way straight up from the southeast through the slippery rocky bits.
+This time, we're trying to claw our way straight up from the southeast.
 It might not be the best choice of routes, but it's another way to pass a grey afternoon.
 As we haven't been invited to any New Year's Day parties this year.

 There's rumored to be a break in the cliffs round here, so we're peeking left and right and all-about looking for it.

-(In fact, that's it, but we didn't recognize it today and only found it on a later trip.)
+(In fact, that's it, but we only found it on a later trip.)

-This may be a break in the cliffs, so we'll have a look and, if it looks like we can get up in there without getting our trousers muddy, we'll go for the summit!
+This may be a break in the cliffs -- if we can get up in there without getting our trousers muddy, we'll go for the summit!

 Muddy, but promising.
 Allons-y!